GodZeus007/MUNT-Firoj/README.md

 ## ⭐ Star History

-Here is the star history chart for the **MYNT: Material You New Tab** repository.
+Here is the star history chart for the **MUNT: Material UI New Tab** repository.
 It shows the growth of stars over time, reflecting the increasing interest and support for the project.

 ## ❓ Issues and Support